 - Meal replacement shakes are usually processed, bottled products that people drink in place of eating one of their main meals.
 Dieters, the elderly, people too short on time to cook or those with digestive complaints are most likely to use meal replacement shakes.

 - Some of the cons associated with meal replacement products is that they’re high in sugar, sodium, artificial ingredients and synthetic vitamins/minerals.

-- Better alternatives to meal replacement shakes are making homemade smoothies, consuming bone broth protein or other plant-based protein powders, drinking fresh green juice, or preparing easy recipes like soup in bulk.
+- Better alternatives to meal replacement shakes are making homemade smoothies, consuming protein powder made from bone broth or other plant-based protein powders, drinking fresh green juice, or preparing easy recipes like soup in bulk.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 Shopping Guide &